hail-is/hail/python/hail/docs/sql.rst

     +-------------+----------------------------------+-----------------------------+

 Notice that the schema is nested.
-The ``annotations`` type corresponds to the variant annotation schema that is displayed using :py:meth:`~pyhail.VariantDataset.print_schema`:
+The ``annotations`` type corresponds to the variant annotation schema that is displayed using :py:meth:`~hail.VariantDataset.print_schema`:

 .. code-block:: python